The brains (and beauty) behind Wunderbath is where she is today because she didn’t want to risk using products that may irritate her sensitive skin.

 “I was so worried because I wear lipstick to work everyday – what are the side-effects on my health?” she pondered.

-From there, she started doing more research and began to create her own lip balm and lip stains on the side.
+From then on, she started doing more research and began to create her own lip balm and lip stains on the side.
 Besides testing out the products herself, she would also pass along some to her close friends and family to get their feedback.
 It was through these little after-work experiments that she discovered a true passion for cosmetics and DIY products.

 This passion ultimately won over her stable job at a food company, setting her on an unmapped journey as a beauty entrepreneur.